Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-eid.md

 If you get an error about changes to the configuration, go with the `-reconfigure` flag option.

-## Ensure you are part of the EID group you just created or pointed to
+## Ensure you are part of the Microsoft Entra group you just created or pointed to

-1. Go to Azure portal and type EID
+1. Go to Azure portal and type Microsoft Entra
 2. Select **Microsoft Entra ID**
 3. Click on **Groups** in the left blade
 4. Select the Admin User group you just created.
 For the default name, this should be *AKS App Admin Team*